Armpit pain can be caused by many conditions, like a swollen lymph node, hidradenitis suppurativa or a muscular injury to the pectoral chest muscles.

 Having a lump in the groin, neck, or armpit is also called adenopathy or lymph node disease.
 In most cases, it represents a mild and temporary inflammation, but it can also be a sign of a more serious diseases (like cancer or autoimmune diseases) when the swollen lymph node persists for over 1 month or if it grows more than 2 cm (close to an inch).

-What to do: Treatment is generally not necessary, and rest and hydration to support a mild irritation is usually sufficient.
+How to treat: Treatment is generally not necessary, and rest and hydration to support a mild irritation is usually sufficient.
 However, diagnosis of the inflammation or infection remains important, as it may be necessary to take antibiotics.
 Analgesic or anti-inflammatory drugs, as prescribed by the doctor, may also be recommended to relieve pain or tenderness in the area.

 2. Muscle strain